How to Spot a Real Hermès Evelyne

 Evelyne Bertrand, head of Hermès’ Riding Department, created her namesake bag in 1978 as a carry-all for horse groomers’ tools, perforating one side so brushes and sponges could dry on the go.
 Though the perforated side is intended to be worn against the body, the H logo has become a coveted design element for luxury lovers.

 Due to its surge in popularity, however, fake Hermès Evelynes now abound.
-Read on as our Chief Authenticator Graham Wetzbarger dishes all the details on spotting an authentic Hermès Evelyne.
+Read on for our expert team’s tips on spotting an authentic Hermès Evelyne.

 Hermès Evelyne Bag Construction